Growing Vegetables in Straw Bales

 Squash seedlings with mushrooms, which are common early in the season.
 The harmless mushrooms can be left in place.
 They will disappear quickly.

-By the end of the season, the bales will break down, the extent to which depends on the crops grown in them and the weather.
+By the end of the season, the bales will break down, the extent depends on the crops grown in them and the weather.
 Some hold up well enough to plant garlic in the fall.
 Others collapse into a rich mound of compost, perfect for adding to containers, amending garden beds or tossing in the compost pile.

 Craig LeHoullier lives in Raleigh, NC, where he grows vegetables in straw bales and many other types of containers.
 His latest book is Growing Vegetables in Straw Bales (Storey Publishing).
 Craig is especially passionate about tomatoes, as shown in his book, Epic Tomatoes (Storey).
 Learn more about his garden projects — including the Dwarf Tomato Project — at his website, www.craiglehoullier.com.